The Finnish authorities may ask you to legalise a foreign document. This should be done in the country where the document was issued.

 (Legalization Division of the Consular Section of Ministry of the Foreign Affairs, Phone. +86-010-65889761)

 - Legalizations have to be submitted either through local Foreign Affairs Office or an agency authorized by the Ministry of Foreign Affairs.
-Contact information can be found at http://cs.mfa.gov.cn/wgrlh/lsrzjjs/
+Contact information can be found at http://cs.mfa.gov.cn/wgrlh/lsrzjjs/Link to another website.

 - In Shanghai's jurisdiction: Shanghai Foreign Affairs Office, FAO